 Then browse all of the Poritha Kootu recipes.
 All of our Sambar and Kuzhambu dishes can be browsed here.
 Have a look at all of our Indian recipes.
 Or you may like to explore our Early Autumn recipes.

-Continue reading “Poritha Kootu with Tamarind”
+Continue reading “Poritha Kootu with Chickpeas and Tamarind”

 This Kothsu (also spelled Gothsu or Kosthu) is a tamarind based South Indian curry that is made by roasting and mashing eggplant and popping it into a spicy tamarind gravy.
 It is the second Kosthu of this kind that we have posted.
 The first one, Brinjal Tamarind Kothsu, uses a different spice mix with the eggplant.
 These Kothsu recipes are different to many others as they are made with roasted eggplants which gives them a smoky flavour.